-SARA’s winter field day gathering was held at the Family Park with a good showing of attendees and participants.
-Those in attendance included Stephen (KG5VXF), Drew (KG5UFU), Scott (K5UYN), Alex (KG5PLY), Daniel (KI5BGM), Frank (N5WEM), Dale (W4NBF), and Chris (W5TCB).
-The club operated as One Oscar (one transmitter, working outside) for approximately 3 hours making a total of 101 contacts.
+For 2020, SARA’s winter field day gathering was held at Entergy Park just above Carpenter Dam.
+Attendance was outstanding with a total of seventeen people checking in.
+For a “winter” field day, the weather cooperated nicely with a sunny day and temperatures in the mid 50’s.
+The club operated as One Oscar (one transmitter, working outside) for approximately 3 hours making a total of 30 voice contacts.
 Bonus points were garnered for working outside, away from home, using no commercial power for transmitting.
-Thanks to operators Daniel, Drew, and Chris for their efforts.
+Thanks to everyone who stopped by!